 This is also true for the portfolio pdf report.
 Link in pdf report is currently actual link text, should be a link with the text "Link to publication".
 If it is not possible to have a link in the pdf report, then there should be no link at all.

+Discussed on 180224

+Action for Infovinity: create two buttons (open link and edit link) in write mode and only one button (open link) in read mode

 Family type

-Add the family type to Portfolio tab + Current IP tab + Simple report + excel report (should come after catchword)
+Add the family type to Simple report + excel report (should come after catchword)

 Caption under profile

-The caption option is very nice - Marc!Action for infovinity:
+The caption option is very nice - Marc!

-Add fixed text with the different options available “eg {company_name};{catword_words}” to the right of the caption field so that the user can remember what the options are.
+different options available “eg {company_name};{catword_words}” to the right of the caption field so that the user can remember what the options are.
 19 Feb: the fields will be prefilled for the demo project no need for programmed text

+Action for infovinity:

+Creation of “setting section” with caption

+Provide list of the field names which can be used for the caption

-The caption options should also be the same on portfolio tab and current ip tab (currently the caption definition is only in the list on the report tab)
+The caption options should also be the same on portfolio tab (currently the caption definition is only in the list on the report tab)

 Caption 1 should also be Top title of each family on Portfolio tab and Current IP tab.